Cotswolds Bike Tour

 Print Itinerary- Day 1

-Meet your guides in the charming university town of Oxford.
+Meet your guides in the UNESCO World Heritage town of Bath, named for the healing and thermal waters that have been enjoyed since the times of the Roman Empire.
 Our journey begins with a brief transfer to the 800-square-mile area in the South of England that comprises the Cotswolds: spanning from Gloucestershire to Oxfordshire counties, the Cotswolds were designated an Area of Outstanding Natural Beauty (AONB) in 1966.
-It’s easy to see why, with peaceful stands of beech trees and limestone bedrock that forms a grassland habitat unlike anywhere else in the UK.
-First things first: we’re off to the Cotswolds Cheese Company, where we’ll sample some of the 100+ types of artisan and English farmhouse cheeses.
-From the limestone shop in Moreton-in-Marsh, set out for a loop ride through Chipping Campden and on to Ilmington, pedaling through one quaint village after another.
-Check into our 16th-century boutique accommodations and settle in by the fireplace for cocktails before a cozy dinner at the hotel’s brasserie.
+It’s easy to see why, with peaceful stands of beech trees and limestone bedrock forming a grassland habitat unlike elsewhere in the UK.
+After a welcome lunch, kick things off with a short ride through the charming little villages of Easton Grey and Leighterton.
+Then, check in at our home for the next two nights—a traditional country house and spa in Gloucestershire.
+Settle in by the fireplace before a cozy dinner at the hotel’s brasserie.

 Meals: Breakfast / Lunch